One of the Boys: Singles

+Promotional singles and other songs

+"Ur So Gay" was released as the album's sole promotional single on November 20, 2007.
+It was released on the exact same day as Perry's debut EP of the same name, which included the track, alongside a remix from Junior Sanchez and instrumental and a cappella versions of the track on the vinyl edition.
+The song itself would chart within the top 10 of the Hot Singles Sales chart and the Dance/Electronic Singles Sales chart, peaking at the top of the latter chart.
+It also charted at number 146 on the ARIA Charts, and was certified Gold by the Recording Industry Association of America (RIAA) and Platinum by Pro-Música Brasil (PMB), respectively equivalent to units of 500,000 and 60,000.

+Two other non-singles from the album would also chart.
+The first, the title track, charted at number 40 on Australia's ARIA Charts.
+The second, "If You Can Afford Me", charted at number 28 on New Zealand's Official Aotearoa Music Charts.
+Two remixes of "I Kissed a Girl" would also chart, one by Jason Nevins and another by Norman and Attalla.
+The former charted at number 104 on the CIS Airplay chart in Russia and peaked at number 94 on the Russian Singles Chart.
+The latter charted at number 124 on the Ukrainian Singles Chart.

 Critical reception

-The album received generally mixed reviews from critics.
+One of the Boys received mixed reviews from critics.
 On Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album has received a score of 47, citing "mixed or average reviews".
 A highly positive review came from Kerri Mason of Billboard, who felt it was "packed with potential hits."
 Blender argued, "Perry's creative-writing-class punch lines don't always justify her self-congratulatory drag-queen tone.
 But she hiccups quirkily enough, and myriad big-name producers (from Dr. Luke to Glen Ballard) keep the new-wave synth hooks hopping."

 Stephen Thomas Erlewine of AllMusic initially gave the album two out of five stars, remarking it "sinks to crass, craven depths that turn One of the Boys into a grotesque emblem of all the wretched excesses of this decade"; however, the rating was eventually upgraded to 3 and a 1/2 out of 5.
 Uncut wrote, "Gwen Stefani should be nervous", while Sal Cinquemani of Slant Magazine criticized Perry's vocal performances, and compared the title track to "No Doubt's 'Just a Girl' sans personality and conviction".
-Alex Miller of NME discouraged music consumers with "even a passing interest in actually enjoying a record" from buying it.

-Robert Christgau gave the album a two-star honorable mention in his Consumer Guide review, citing "I Kissed a Girl" and "One of the Boys" as highlights while writing, "She stopped taping her 'suckers' down, and kissing her girlfriend was just an experiment, but trumpeting her vulnerability she's as loud and laddish as a hockey fan".
+Alex Miller of NME discouraged music consumers with "even a passing interest in actually enjoying a record" from buying it.Robert Christgau gave the album a two-star honorable mention in his Consumer Guide review, naming "I Kissed a Girl" and "One of the Boys" as highlights while writing, "She stopped taping her 'suckers' down, and kissing her girlfriend was just an experiment, but trumpeting her vulnerability she's as loud and laddish as a hockey fan".